MelonKony/webdev/content/docs/characters/tzipora.md

 {{< /hint >}}
 {{< hint danger >}}
 **Starred Article**
 This article is complete.
-It was last updated in July 2020.
+It was last updated in October 2020.
 {{< /hint >}}